 James Hughes and Ha Na Lee

 Chris Gannon, Chadwick Wood and Brockett Davidson

-In tandem with the exhibition, a panel discussion be held March 12 at 2PM at the Four Seasons.
+In tandem with the exhibition, a panel discussion was held March 12 at 2PM at the Four Seasons.
 The session explored the role of the UNESCO Creative Cities Network and the individual and joint initiatives of its members to promote creativity and cultural industries, strengthen participation in cultural life, and assure the integration of culture into urban development plans.

 Participating panelists included: